As we receive contact requests through both our website & Facebook, please contact us through only one channel at a time.

 I’ve seen people doing Parkour on the internet.
 Will I be running across roofs and jumping from building to building?

 The Australian Parkour Association discourages dangerous drops and jumps.
 The classes will not take students to do big rooftop jumps, or other dangerous activities.
 The classes are about teaching you the basics, not putting lives at risk.
 The APA does not endorse dangerous behaviour and will not tolerate it during classes.
-If you insist on performing dangerous stunts, you will be asked to leave the class. with your medical professional beforehand, if you are taking other medications.
-If pain does not show signs of improvement in 7 days, consult a physician.
+If you insist on performing dangerous stunts, you will be asked to leave the class.

 Should I train outside of classes?